 They can be overcome with management support, a simpatico team and the right skills.

 This conclusion jives with our data.
-And we’ve defined the key success factors for a white paper in this table.
+And this table shows all the key success factors for a white paper.

 Key ingredients for white paper success